astrofra/demo-marine-melodies/README.md

 Marine Melodies by [Resistance](http://resistance.no/).

 A PC **Music Disk**, 9 electro & hip/hop tracks composed by Erk, Nainain, GliGli, Aceman, mAZE, Riddlemak, WillBe.<br>
-_Follow the submarine exploration and listen to our songs from the deep._<br>
+_Follow the submarine exploration and listen to our songs from the deep._

-Check & comment the production on [Pouet.net](https://www.pouet.net/prod.php?which=91906)!
+* Check & comment the production on [Pouet.net](https://www.pouet.net/prod.php?which=91906)!
+* Watch the video version on [Youtube](https://www.youtube.com/watch?v=tpzKMSOpD8w)

 ![](https://github.com/astrofra/demo-marine-melodies/raw/main/img/marine-melodies-screenshot_000.png)